oleghcp/UnityTools/Code/Runtime/OlegHcp/README.md

     public void DoSomething2(ISomeInterface obj)
     {
-        // Object can be instance of MonoBehaviour but null checking is useless int this case if (!UnityObjectUtility.IsNullOrDead(obj))
+        // Object can be instance of MonoBehaviour but null checking is useless because of interface reference if (!UnityObjectUtility.IsNullOrDead(obj))
         {
             // Do something